– PARABLES OF JESUS –

 It was right that we should make merry and be glad, for your brother was dead and is alive again, and was lost and is found.
 (Luke 15:32)

-Those who have been in the church for years need to be careful not to develop the attitude displayed by the men who worked through the day or that which was found in the elder brother.
+Those who have been in the church for years must be careful not to develop the attitude of those who worked through the heat of the day, or that which is found in the elder brother.
 We are not more valuable, we are not more important, nor do we deserve more than the one who just obeyed the gospel.
-We ought to rejoice over all who come into the Lord’s vineyard, whether long ago or recent, for each member of the body of Christ is a soul which was dead and is alive again, a person who was lost but now is found.
+We should rejoice for all in the Lord’s vineyard, whether they came long ago or recent, for each member of the body of Christ is a soul saved from condemnation.

 Some have used texts such as 1 Corinthians 3:11-15 or Matthew 25:19-30 to say there are varying degrees of reward in heaven.
 Our text in Matthew 20:8-15 reveals that such is not the case.
 Every person, regardless the duration of labour, received the same reward.
-The servants in the parable of the talents are distinguished by ability, not reward.
+The parable of the talents distinguishes the servants by their abilities, not their rewards.
 The master gave to each according to his ability (Matthew 25:15).
-However, when they came to settle with the master, those who were faithful were rewarded the same (Matthew 25:21, 23).
+However, when they settled accounts with the master, he rewarded the faithful servantts equally (Matthew 25:21, 23).

-In 1 Corinthians 3:11-15, it is stated our work will be tested.
+1 Corinthians 3:11-15 says our work will be tested.
 What work?
-It has nothing to do with our faithfulness to God.
-If we are not faithful we’ll not receive a reward (Matthew 25:30).
-In context, Paul speaks about our role in the work of evangelism (v 5-9).
-What is the “reward” or “loss” the apostle speaks about?
-It has to do with whether those we had a part in bringing to Christ endure to eternal life or not.
+It has nothing to do with our faithfulness to the Lord, for if we are not faithful, there is no reward (Matthew 25:30).
+In the context, Paul speaks of our role in the work of evangelism (v 5-9).
+What is the “reward” or “loss” he speaks about?
+It deals with whether those we had a part in bringing to Christ endure to eternal life or not.
 If they are faithful, we will see them in heaven.
 If they are not faithful, we will not enjoy their presence in heaven.
 There are no extras or bonuses in heaven—being in the presence of God for eternity is our reward.